anmolgarg/eazyenv/README.md

 <br><br>

 ## notes
-- Check currently running containers by running `docker ps`.
-Do not repeat ports.
+- Can modify scripts/install_requirements for system or conda libraries and scripts/requirements for pypi libraries for given project before running bash start-lab
-- Can modify scripts/install_requirements for system or conda libraries and scripts/requirements for pip libraries for given project before running bash start or run scripts.
-Can also install after starting by opening a terminal.
+- Can add-to or build new python environments at will. see project/scripts/create_conda_env
-- Enter container, if needed, by running `docker exec -it [lab containter] bash` and exit by running `exit`
+- Can enter container, named [project_name]-LAB-[port], by running `docker exec -it container_name bash` and exit by running `exit`